Kong/docs.konghq.com/src/gateway/kong-enterprise/consumer-groups/index.md

     For consumer groups, the following parameters are required:
     * `config.enforce_consumer_groups=true`: enables consumer groups for this plugin.
-    * `config.consumer_groups=JL`: specifies a list of groups that this plugin allows overrides for.
+    * `config.consumer_groups=Gold`: specifies a list of groups that this plugin allows overrides for.

     {:.note}
     > **Note:** In this example, you're configuring the plugin globally, so it